cwaring/origin/README.md

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar)

-This combo enables IDE support for [`<script setup>`](https://github.com/vuejs/rfcs/pull/227) which currently in RFC stage.
+This combo enables IDE support for [`<script setup>`](https://github.com/vuejs/rfcs/pull/227) which in now included in Vue v3.1.4.
 However, be sure to disable Vetur if you have it installed as these extensions conflict.

 ### Type Support For `.vue` Imports in TS